-After extensively researching the arsenic removal filters available today, I’ve compiled a list of the most effective systems.
-I ranked the following products based on their ability to remove arsenic from water, their quality of build, filter lifespan, and customer satisfaction.
+We’ve extensively researched and compared the top arsenic removal filters available today and compiled a list of the most effective systems.
+We ranked the following products based on their ability to remove arsenic from water, their quality of build, filter lifespan, and customer satisfaction.

 Table of Contents